“The ThinkPad X1 Extreme Gen 3 is particularly fast given its components, beating up on laptops with faster processors.”

 The Lenovo ThinkPad X1 Extreme Gen 2 made my list of favorite laptops that I’ve reviewed for Digital Trends — and for good reason.
 It was fast, well-built, and included a standout OLED display.
 Now, Lenovo has released the laptop’s third-generation model, and it’s turning the performance up to 11.

 Lenovo equips this new model with Intel’s 10th-gen 45-watt CPUs to replace the previous version’s 9th-gen options.
-My ThinkPad x1 Extreme Gen 3 review unit wasn’t quite as well-equipped as my Gen 2 model — it has a Core i7-10850H with vPro this time around versus a Core i9-9880H — but it still featured 32GB of RAM and that lovely OLED display.
+My ThinkPad x1 Extreme Gen 3 review unit wasn’t quite as well-equipped as my Gen 2 model — it has a Core i7-10850H with vPro this time around versus a Core i9-9880H — but it still featured 32GB of

 Note that the Core i9-10885H is still an option, and the GPU was upgraded, from an Nvidia GeForce GTX 1650 Max-Q to a GTX 1650 Ti Max-Q. The price?
 A whopping $2,404, though that’s on sale from a retail price of $4,007.
 That’s a lot of money.
 Does Lenovo’s Gen 3 design still earn my recommendation?